-In week 15, there have been no confirmed respiratory outbreaks reported to the PHA Health Protection acute response duty room.
+In week 17, there have been no confirmed respiratory outbreaks reported to the PHA Health Protection acute response duty room.

-To date, in 2022-23, there have been a total of 33 confirmed influenza outbreaks reported (16 in a care home setting, one in a supported living facility and 16 in a hospital) and one RSV outbreak (care home setting).
+To date, in 2022-23, there have been a total of 32 confirmed influenza outbreaks reported (15 in a care home setting, one in a supported living facility and 16 in a hospital) and one RSV outbreak (care home setting).
+This total has decreased by one outbreak after an audit of respiratory outbreaks was completed.